omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                         - may need (-) on order_by('min_date')
         - order past workouts by most recent (currently how user profile is ordered)
 - if date in the future is chosen for workout creation, treat it as not completed

+Notes:
+- work computer currently has issues displaying video. it will display fine but the command window will show errors that "an established connection was aborted by the software in your host machine"
+        - happened on home computer but not first time page/video was viewed. (idk whats going on)
+        - maybe this has to do with the video not being saved to cache properly
+                - pictures save to cache and get response 304 when viewed multiple times, the video is getting 200 everytime
+- currently slow to load metcons/workouts because it is not paginated and is loading all workouts in the database
+- can't use onetoone between user and workoutinstance because then they can't have multiple workouts. has to be foreign key and create some restriction where if the workoutinstance with that specific workout already exists for that user it just pulls that up. this will likely have to be handled in the views.py
+- to allow urls to extend with info, the get_absolute_url function must be in the model isntance and you must pass the arguments for each specification before it. otherwise you will get a reverse match not found on the template link.
+        - see workout instance get_absolute_url for example
+        - if using function based views, the argument must also be passed in the view function
+                - see profile view as example
+                - class based views take this into account with the models get_aboslute_url
+- need to pass date as filter in template to display local time: somedate|date:"format" instead of somedate.date

+Functionality to add:
+- fix get_earliest_to_completed date in instance model.
+        - not currently working, test in shell
 - add create workout link to workout list page
         - under user authentication in template
 - add ability to schedule workout during workout creation